Bramichou/ThreeJS-Boilerplate/README.md

 Boilerplate for Three.JS that create a very basic scene.

-This boilerplate use Gulp with Babel/Browerify and BrowserSync
+This boilerplate use Gulp with Babel for ES6, Browerify & BrowserSync

 Using in front HTML wtih Stylus for style